- Poverty >> Compassion International - http://blog.compassion.com -

 Later, one of the volunteers addresses the crux of the matter: “We’re the tip of the sword.”

 It’s true.
 We — both sponsors and Advocates — are on the cutting edge of the fight against poverty, and we’re not giving up this battle!

-I’m writing this post to ask you to.
+I’m writing this post to ask you to join me as a member of Compassion’s Advocate’s Network.
 That’s it!
 Plain and simple.

 This is my story of Compassion.
 It’s long but only because I love being the “tip of the sword,” and want to share every ounce of my joy and love with you.

 How to Become a Child Advocate